 - Filled with loads of pumpkin and fall spice flavors

-- Canned Pumpkin Puree: I prefer canned pumpkin puree to fresh one here.
-It imparts a great flavor to these cookies.
+- Canned Pumpkin Puree: I prefer canned pumpkin puree to fresh as it has a nicer flavor to make cookies and other baked goods.

-- Butter: Unsalted butter is the way to go here, so that you can control the amount of salt that goes in the dough.
-If using salted butter, skip adding salt.
+- Butter: Unsalted butter is my preference so that we can control the amount of salt that is added to the dough.
+If you are using salted butter, I recommend you skip adding the salt.

 - Sugar: Both brown sugar and granulated sugar are needed to make the dough.
-You may use either dark or light brown sugar here.
+You may use either dark or light brown sugar, both will work well.

-- Flour: All purpose flour is the base of this recipe.
+- Flour: All purpose flour, a pantry staple is used in this cookie.

-- Spices: We will use pumpkin pie spice and cinnamon to flavor them.
-Don't skip cinnamon here, as it adds a lot of flavor in the cookie dough.
+- Spices: We are adding pumpkin pie spice and cinnamon to flavor these cookies.
+Don't skip the cinnamon as it adds a lot of flavor to the cookie dough.

-- Chocolate Chips: I used semi sweet mini chocolate chips, you can also go for the regular ones.
+- Chocolate Chips: I used semi sweet mini chocolate chips, you can also the full sized chocolate chips or dark chocolate chips.

-- Whisk all wet ingredients: Once you have taken care of all the moisture in the puree, it's time to mix in all the wet ingredients together.
-Butter, sugars, blotted pumpkin and vanilla extract.
+- Whisk all wet ingredients: Once you have taken care of all the moisture in the puree, it's time to mix the wet ingredients butter; blotted pumpkin puree and vanilla extract with the butter.

-- Make the dough: Sift and mix in all the dry ingredients, spices and fold in chocolate chips.
+- Make the Cookie Dough: Sift and mix in all the dry ingredients, spices and fold in the chocolate chips.

-- Make dough balls and chill them in the freezer: Quickly chill them on lined cookie tray while you preheat the oven.
+- Make dough balls and chill them in the freezer: Chill the pumpkin dough balls on lined cookie tray while you preheat the oven.
 Press a few more chocolate chips on top for decoration.

-- Bake: Press your cookie dough balls slightly before baking as these don't spread too much in the oven.
-Then bake pumpkin cookies at 350 deg F for about 11-12 minutes.
+- Bake: Flatten your cookie dough balls slightly before baking as they don't spread in the oven.
+Then bake the pumpkin cookies at 350 degrees Fahrenheit for about 11-12 minutes.